palahsu/Ethernet/README.md

 # Ethernet
 Ethernet 🌐 Internet Connection 📶 Enable And Disable in PC 🖥️.
 You Can (Enable/Disable) Your Internet Connection on Windows.
-It's Working Directly (Network & Internet Setting) From your Adapter Option.
+It's Working Directly (Network & Internet Setting) From Your Adapter Option.
 Easily, Enable or Disable (Ethernet/Internet) Connection And More Network Setting and Features Available.

 # Support